alwaysbegrowing/arbor-contracts/docs/BondFactory.md

 function setIsTokenAllowListEnabled(bool _isTokenAllowListEnabled) external nonpayable
 ```

-Turns the token allow list on or off.
+Sets the state of token restriction to the list of allowed tokens.

 #### Parameters